Friday, June 13, 2025

 Smoking Habits

 Tobacco smoke restricts blood flow to the scalp, limiting nutrients reaching follicles.
-Chemicals in cigarettes may also disrupt hormone balance linked to alopecia origins.
+Chemicals in cigarettes may also disrupt the hormone balance linked to alopecia origins.
 Quitting reduces risks over time.

 Hair Care Practices